 Life insurance is a crucial piece of cover that is scarily overlooked by many.

 In fact, one in four homeowners with a mortgage have no life insurance at all, according to research by Tesco Bank.

-Should they die, that means they would leave their loved ones to not only have to cope without them and their salary, but also pay off that mammoth mortgage debt.
+Should they die, they would leave their loved ones to not only have to cope without them and their salary, but also to pay off that mammoth mortgage debt.

 Of course, not everyone needs life insurance.
 But if someone would be left in financial difficulty if you died, such as a spouse or child, then it really is essential.